Florida: 2000–present

 In the closely contested 2000 election, the state played a pivotal role.
 Out of more than 5.8 million votes for the two main contenders Bush and Al Gore, around 500 votes separated the two candidates for the all-decisive Florida electoral votes that landed Bush the election win.
 Florida's felony disenfranchisement law is more severe than most European nations or other American states.
 A 2002 study in the American Sociological Review concluded that "if the state's 827,000 disenfranchised felons had voted at the same rate as other Floridians, Democratic candidate Al Gore would have won Florida—and the presidency—by more than 80,000 votes."

 In 2008, delegates of both the Republican Florida primary election and Democratic Florida primary election were stripped of half of their votes when the conventions met in August due to violation of both parties' national rules.

 In the 2010 elections, Republicans solidified their dominance statewide, by winning the governor's mansion, and maintaining firm majorities in both houses of the state legislature.
 They won four previously Democratic-held seats to create a 19–6 Republican majority delegation representing Florida in the federal House of Representatives.

 In 2010, more than 63% of state voters approved the initiated Amendments 5 and 6 to the state constitution, to ensure more fairness in districting.
 These have become known as the Fair District Amendments.
 As a result of the 2010 United States census, Florida gained two House of Representative seats in 2012.
 The legislature issued revised congressional districts in 2012, which were immediately challenged in court by supporters of the above amendments.

 The court ruled in 2014, after lengthy testimony, that at least two districts had to be redrawn because of gerrymandering.
 After this was appealed, in July 2015 the Florida Supreme Court ruled that lawmakers had followed an illegal and unconstitutional process overly influenced by party operatives, and ruled that at least eight districts had to be redrawn.
 On December 2, 2015, a 5–2 majority of the Court accepted a new map of congressional districts, some of which was drawn by challengers.
 Their ruling affirmed the map previously approved by Leon County Judge Terry Lewis, who had overseen the original trial.
-It particularly makes changes in South Florida.
-There are likely to be additional challenges to the map and districts.
+It particularly made changes in South Florida.